-These days, 60 percent of companies offer their workers options to telecommute.
-That’s according to a 2016 Society for Human Resource Management (SHRM) survey.
-And by that same year, more than 40 percent of employees spent at least some of their time working remotely.
+These days, 70 percent of companies offer their workers options to telecommute.
+That’s according to a 2018 Society for Human Resource Management (SHRM) survey.
+This percentage has increased 11 points in four short years—only 59% of businesses offered remote working options in 2014.

 Clearly, telecommuting is reaching critical mass.

 But if that’s not enough to convince employers and managers that incorporating offsite workers in their organization is no longer an experiment, how about this?
 By Gallup’s estimates, more than one-third of all employees would quit their jobs and take their skills elsewhere if the new position allowed them to work from where they want at least part of the time.